⚛️Detailed Guide On "State" In React⚛️

 - ☝️

-can change over time and anytime based on user actions or certain events. - ✌️State is
+Stateis a special object that holds dynamic data, which means thatstatecan change over time and anytime based on user actions or certain events. - ✌️State is

-, cannot be accessed from outside, but can be passed to child components via props. - 👌
+private and belongs only to its component where defined, cannot be accessed from outside, but can be passed to child components via props. - 👌

-is initialized inside its component’s constructor method. - 🖖When a change in the state is made,
+Stateis initialized inside its component’s constructor method. - 🖖When a change in the state is made,

-. - 🖐️State should not be overly-used in order to prevent performance problems.
+state shouldn’t be modified directly.
+Instead, state updates should be made with a special method calledsetState( ). - 🖐️State should not be overly-used in order to prevent performance problems.

 So these are the points basically explaining what